Kuadrant/authorino/README.md

 If you are interested in contributing to Authorino, please refer to the [Developer's guide](./docs/contributing.md) for info about the stack and requirements, workflow, policies and Code of Conduct.

-Join us on [kuadrant.slack.com](https://kuadrant.slack.com) for live discussions about the roadmap and more.
+Join us on the [#kuadrant](https://kubernetes.slack.com/archives/C05J0D0V525) channel in the Kubernetes Slack workspace, for live discussions about the roadmap and more.